Are you considering Google Docs as an offline word processor instead of Word?

-Google Docs has everything a writer could need in a word processor.
+Google word processing with Docs is free and has everything a writer could possibly need in a word processor.

-But the biggest and best feature is that everything you need to write, save and share files is free.
+But the biggest and best feature, like most Google products, is that everything you need to write, create, edit, save, and share files is free.

-If you are using an installed software version of Word and you are happy, there is no urgent need to change.
+If you are happy with an installed software version of Word, there is no urgent need to change.

-But if you have a very old version, and you are thinking about buying a new laptop, older versions of Word may not work anymore.
-For example, for Mac users, older versions of Word will not work on High Sierra.
+But if you have a very old version and thinking about buying a new laptop, older versions of Word may not work.

-This is when Google Docs can be a (free) lifesaver.
+This is when the Google word processor and spreadsheet can be a (free) lifesaver.

-But if you are considering Office 365 and paying $99.00 per year (or more in some countries) then free might very well tempt you.
+But if you are considering the cloud-based Office 365 and paying $99.00 per year (United States price.
+Possibly more in some countries), then free might very well tempt you.

-Especially if you simply need a word processor and only occasionally use a spreadsheet.
+Especially if you only need a word processor and only occasionally use a spreadsheet.